risk-first/website/Executive-Summary.md

 **One assertion of [Risk-First](Home) therefore, is that every action you take on a project is to mitigate some risk.**

-## 3. We Can Break Down and Analyze Risks on a Project Methodically
+## 3. We Can Break Down Risks on a Project Methodically

 Although risk is usually complicated and messy, other industries have found value in breaking down the types of risks that affect them and addressing them individually.